Bio & Contact

 Kaufman’s career began with a Visual Journalism degree at Brooks Institute of Photography in Southern California.
 At the Naples Daily News in SW Florida, Kaufman helped launch the first newspaper-based television newscast in the country.
 Since joining the Detroit Free Press, Kaufman has been instrumental in facilitating the education of video journalism to other newspaper photographers and reporters, including a USA Today Network initiative that dramatically increased video traffic in newsrooms nationwide.

 Passionate about the sharing of craft, Kaufman teaches photography and film workshops regularly.
-At Maine Media Workshops, Kaufman’s upcoming course “Crafting the Documentary” runs August 29 – September 2, 2022.
-Kaufman has coached workshops for the National Press Photographer’s Association, The Mountain Workshops and The Eddie Adams Workshop, and he presents at colleges and conferences as projects allow.
+He leads a week-long course annually at Maine Media Workshops and has coached workshops for the National Press Photographer’s Association, The Mountain Workshops and The Eddie Adams Workshop.
+As projects allow, Kaufman presents his own work at colleges and conferences worldwide.

 In his spare time, Kaufman pursues adventure, solitude and art outdoors.